 After the SOM has converged the RV approximate the input data, i.e. the observed trajectories.
-To characterize frequently used paths it is self-evident to use a density estimation of the RV in the input space.
-Since the SOM algorithm does not generate new nodes, the environment of every local density maximum contains a local minimum.
-Transferred to the application of tracking, this means that it is unlikely for a person to stand beside a frequently used path.
+It is self-evident to use a density estimation of the RV in the input space to characterize frequently used paths.
+Since the SOM algorithm does not generate new nodes, the distribution of the nodes after the learning process is based on a local re-allocation.
+Hence, next to every local density maximum there is a local minimum.
+That means transferred to the application of people tracking, that it is unlikely that a person stands beside a frequently used path.
 Since this does not agree with reality, we developed a novel method to characterize frequently used paths based on a SOM.
-Our method assigns to every node the value corresponding to the size of the minimum adjacent area MAAR which is spanned by four adjacent nodes.
-To provide the MAAR distribution the values are normalized and bilinearly interpolated in the ground plane.
-The smaller the MAAR value the more frequently a person was observed in this area.
-Figure 5 shows the MAAR distribution on the SOM trained with the real tracking results shown in figure
+Our method assigns to every node a value corresponding to the size of the minimum adjacent area which is spanned the four adjacent nodes and bi-linearly interpolated.
+This value is referred to as MAAR value.
+The smaller the MAAR value the more frequent a person was observed in this area.
+Figure 5 shows the MAAR distribution to the SOM of figure 4.

-To extract the motion patterns from the MAAR distribution we used non-maxima suppression with hysteresis threshold.
-The detected edges are transferred into a graph representation to permit the prediction described in subsection IV-C.
+To extract the motion patterns from the MAAR distribution we used the gradient based Canny edge detector.
+The detected edges are transfered into a graph representation to permit the prediction described in the following subsection.
+The generalized motion pattern for the MAAR distribution of figure 5 is shown in figure 6